-- collect, understand and analyse information from various sources of information (cases, legislation and journal articles). - communicate effectively through class debates and presentations. - explain in writing the principles of law in legal and social contexts. - use independent research skills, including the use of technology for legal research. - identify and solve problems.
+- collect, understand and analyse information from various sources of information (cases, legislation and journal articles). - explain in writing the principles of law in legal and social contexts. - use independent research skills, including the use of technology for legal research. - identify and solve problems.

-2.2 Specific Outcomes
+2. Specific Outcomes